Nikolay-Lysenko/servifier/README.md

 It is an easy-to-use tool for making web service with API from your own Python functions.

-The list of supported and planned features is as follows:
+The list of the features is as follows:
-- [x] Fault tolerance
+* fault tolerance,
-- [x] Customizable requests validation
+* customizable requests validation,
-- [x] Concise error messages for end user
+* concise error messages for end user,
-- [x] Authentication
+* authentication.

 ## Minimal Example